AdobeDocs/journey-optimizer.en/help/using/test-approve/simulate-sample-input.md

 Before starting testing your content using sample inpuyt data, consider the following guardrails and prerequisites.

 * As of now, testing using sample input data is only available for the email channel.
+The experience cannot be accessed from the "Simulate content" button within the Email Designer.
 * The following features are not available in the current experience: Inbox rendering, spam reports, multilingual content and content experiment.
 To use these features, select the **[!UICONTROL Simulate content]** button from your content to access the previous user interface.
 * Only profile attributes are currently supported.
 If contextual attributes are used in your content for personalization, you won't be able to test your content using these attributes.
 * Only the following data types are supported when entering data for your variants : number (integer and decimal), string, boolean and date type.
 Any other data type will show an error.